aigrowthtools/aigrowthtools.github.io/_tabs/about.md

 ---

-*AI Growth Tools — Helping you grow smarter, one tool at a time.* 🚀
+*AI Tool Growth — Helping you grow smarter, one tool at a time.* 🚀